 - Integrations: Square, Lightspeed, Revel POS systems; all Windows computers

-The ZD410 is the only printer on this list that allows you to choose your label resolution.
-You can use 203 dpi resolution for fast printing, or shift to 300 dpi to print smaller, detailed labels like jewelry tags. - Color-coded hardware
+- Adjustable resolution: The ZD410 is the only printer on this list that allows you to choose 203 dpi resolution for fast printing, or shift to 300 dpi to print smaller, detailed labels like jewelry tags.

-All moving pieces of the Zebra ZD410 are colored bright yellow.
-This makes it easy to identify where paper may be jammed and helps you see where a part is damaged and needs to be replaced. - Flexible connections
+- Color-coded hardware: All moving pieces of the Zebra ZD410 are colored bright yellow, making it easy to identify where paper may be jammed and helping you identify damaged parts.

-The ZD410 can connect to a computer or POS via serial connection, Wi-Fi, USB, Ethernet, or Bluetooth. - Industry-grade
+- Flexible connections: The ZD410 can connect to a computer or POS via serial connection, Wi-Fi, USB, Ethernet, or Bluetooth.

-Zebra printers, and the ZD410 in particular, are designed for high-volume workplaces.
-This rugged construction can withstand the rigors of high-volume barcode printing in a warehouse or stockroom.
-Since the ZD410 is also popular in healthcare settings, a version of the ZD410 is designed to withstand frequent cleaning and sanitizing.
-This makes the ZD410 a good fit for food and beverage businesses that also must adhere to high sanitation standards. - Flexible labels
+- Industry-grade: The ZD410’s rugged construction can withstand high-volume barcode printing in warehouses or stockrooms.
+There is also a healthcare version of the ZD410, designed to withstand frequent cleaning and sanitizing—making it a good fit for food and beverage businesses that also have high sanitation standards.

 The ZD410 is a powerhouse printer that supports all types of businesses, but it must be plugged into an electrical outlet to work.
-If you need a fully mobile solution for offsite sales of services, look at Epson’s P60II.
-And while the print speed of 150 mm/s (6” inches) is fast, it’s not the fastest.
-If you need a high volume of labels fast, Star Micronics’ TSP743II prints a staggering 250 mm/s (nearly 10 inches).
+If you need a fully mobile solution for off-site sales or services, look at Epson’s P60II.

 Star Micronics TSP743II: Best High-speed Barcode Label Printer